Agentfile Specification

 RUNTIME_MAX_TOKENS=2048

-Both copies always agree โ the env is derived from the same map at spawn time.
+Both copies always agree β the env is derived from the same map at spawn time.

 ENV

 Declares an OS environment variable to be set on the spawned agent process.
+Unlike CONFIG (a runtime-SDK knob

-and ARG (build-time substitution), ENV values land directly on the
+the agent reads via the runtime API) and ARG (build-time substitution), ENV values land directly on the

 ENV NODE_ENV=production "Application environment"